World Doctors Alliance

-The World Doctors Alliance is a pseudo-medical organization of anti-vaccine activists, COVID-19 denialists and conspiracy theorists which was established in May 2020 by Mohammad Iqbal Adil.
+The World Doctors Alliance (WDA) is a pseudo-medical organization of anti-vaccine activists, COVID-19 denialists and conspiracy theorists which was established in May 2020 by Mohammad Iqbal Adil.

-The various claims made by the World Doctors Alliance have been widely rejected by the medical community and it has been found to be a major source of misinformation regarding the COVID-19 pandemic.
+The WDA has been found to be a major source of disinformation regarding the COVID-19 pandemic and is a coalition-partner of the similar anti-vaccine activism group World Council for Health.

 Claims

-The World Doctors Alliance has made various false claims regarding COVID-19 and vaccines which have been universally rejected by the legitimate medical community and described as "absurd, inarticulate, the arguments poorly formed, sentimental and fail to reference any evidence".
+The World Doctors Alliance has made various false claims regarding COVID-19 and vaccines which have been universally rejected by the legitimate medical community.
+Claims are often described as "absurd, inarticulate, arguments poorly formed, sentimental and failing to reference any evidence".

 Members

 The World Doctors Alliance is made up of twelve public figures who have been either discredited in their fields, deemed unqualified to comment on issues related to virology or vaccines, or banned from practicing medicine due to misconduct.